Skookumchuck Dam

 Skookumchuck Dam is an earthen dam located on the Skookumchuck River in Washington state, east of Bucoda and Tono.
 Owned by TransAlta since 2004, the embankment was built in 1970 to supply water for the Centralia Power Plant located in Hanaford Valley.

 Various proposals have been introduced to use the dam as a flood-mitigation tool or have the levee removed to improve river flow and the ecosystem.
-The Centralia Power Plant, also owned by TransAlta, is planned to be decommissioned in 2025, and water rights of the dam are planned to be given to the city of Centralia.
+The Centralia Power Plant, also owned by TransAlta was decommissioned in 2025; water rights to the dam are planned to be given to the city of Centralia.

 History

 The construction of the Skookumchuck Dam was first announced in May 1967; the barrier was to be placed at a location on the Skookumchuck River known as Bloody Run.
 The dam was built under ownership of Pacific Power & Light Company beginning in May 1969.
 (Note: Other sources mention construction of the dam may have begun in April 1969.)
 Completed in October 1970, the earthen embankment was built by Lockheed Shipbuilding and Construction Company of Seattle at a cost of $6 million.
 The damming of the waterway created a 4 mi reservoir known as the Skookumchuck Reservoir.

 The dam was sold to TransAlta in 2004, and its primary use is to provide water for the Centralia Power Plant; (Note: The Centralia Power Plant is known under several other monikers, such as the Centralia Steam Plant, Centralia Steam-Electric Plant, and as the Big Hanaford Plant.
 See sources in this article, or the respective article on the coal plant, for more information.) it is not used for local or community water needs.
 (Note: Although the reservoir's purpose was not as a water supply for the local region, in the year after construction, the city of Centralia had access to 2,000,000 USgal per day if necessary.)
 The dam is an earthen bank structure measuring 190 ft tall and spans 1,340 ft.

 With low water levels in the reservoir, the system provides some flood protection to communities downstream, such as Bucoda; however, the dam was not built for flood prevention.
 The earthen dam has been part of several flood-mitigation proposals to protect the Centralia and Chehalis communities from continuing overflow events.
 The embankment contains a trap system in which mature steelhead are caught and transported over the spillway, but existing fish passages prevent young salmon from migrating.

-The dam and reservoir is overseen by TransAlta and, by contract, will continue in their oversight role after the coal plant is closed at the end of 2025.
-At that time, water rights will revert to the city of Centralia for public consumption.
+The dam and reservoir are managed by TransAlta and, by contract, the company has continued in their oversight role after the coal plant was closed at the end of 2025.
+Water rights are planned to revert to the city of Centralia; the reservoir is to be used for public consumption.